aarontgrogg/NoLoJS/_components/offscreen-content/add-backdrop/index.md

 baseline: ['backdrop']
 ---

-# Offscreen Content - Add-Backdrop
+# Offscreen Content - Add Backdrop
 Use `::backdrop` via CSS to create a native visual layer between your modal/popover/dialog element, no JS required.